 The defined benefit pension and postretirement obligation represents the present value of the benefits that employees are entitled to in the future for services already rendered as of the measurement date.
 The Company measures the present value of these future benefits by projecting benefit payment cash flows for each future period and discounting these cash flows back to the December 31 measurement date, using the yields of a portfolio of high quality, fixed-income debt instruments that would produce cash flows sufficient in timing and amount to settle projected future benefits.
 Service cost and interest cost are measured separately using the spot yield curve approach applied to each corresponding obligation.
 Service costs are determined based on duration-specific spot rates applied to the service cost cash flows.
 The interest cost calculation is determined by applying duration-specific spot rates to the year-by-year projected benefit payments.
-The spot yield curve approach does not affect the measurement of the total benefit obligations as the change in service and interest cost cost cash flows, as well as ongoing changes in market activity and yields, cause these rates to be subject to uncertainty.
+The spot yield curve approach does not affect the measurement of the total benefit obligations as the change in service and interest costs offset the actuarial gains and losses recorded in other comprehensive income.
+Changes in expected benefit payment and service cost cash flows, as well as ongoing changes in market activity and yields, cause these rates to be subject to uncertainty.